December Adventure! Link to heading

 2 Link to heading

-I briefly attempted to update ziege to zig 0.15x before my ability to cope with the meaninglessness of the exercise.
+I briefly attempted to update ziege to zig 0.15x before my ability to cope with the meaninglessness of the exercise overcame me.

 3 Link to heading